Antisemitic incidents make up 53% of reported hate crimes since Israel-Hamas war began: Toronto police | CBC News

 "In terms of all hate crimes reported this year, antisemitism makes up almost 41 per cent of all these occurrences.
 That's 147 of 360."

-There have been 37 reported hate crimes related to Arab, Muslim and Palestinian communities, the chief said, up from 14 during the same time period last year.
+There have been 37 reported hate crimes related to Arab, Muslim and Palestinian communities so far this year, the chief said, up from 14 last year.
+Twenty of those total incidents have happened since Oct.
+7, he said.

 Demkiw also noted a rise in hate directed at the city's LGBTQ2S+ community, saying 11 hate crimes were reported since Oct.
 7, a rise of eight from the same time period the year before.